geaz/muRLi/README.md

 **muRLiN**s are devices which are able to connect to the *websocket* provided by **muRLi** or a closer available other **muRLiN** via WiFi.
 Because every **muRLiN** is also an access point and a websocket server it is possible to span a pretty big mesh of **muRLiN**s.

-This repository provides a *naive* example for a **muRLiN**.
+This repository provides a simple example for a **muRLiN**.
 But it is possible to create other devices like for example wall mounted LED devices which will connect to **muRLi** to create some nice color effects.
 Or desk lamp like devices.
 Just play with your imagination and come up with some cool devices.
 All you have to do is to take a *Wemos D1 Mini* connect some LEDs and flash the **muRLiN** firmware on it.

-### <a name="node-bom"></a> BOM (For one small battery powered muRLiN)
+### <a name="node-bom"></a> BOM

 - 3D Printed Parts
 - Wemos D1 Mini